 The script works in:

-- Firefox (install Greasemonkey or Scriptish first)
+- Firefox (install Greasemonkey or Scriptish first.
+Alternatively, you can install an extension that uses this script)

 - Safari (install the NinjaKit extension first.
 Make sure that extensions are enabled in the settings, download the file and double click it.
 Then you can install the script.
 More information here.)